-As a general rule, income retained by an estate or a complex trust is taxed to the estate or trust, and income distributed to the beneficiaries during the taxable year is taxed to the beneficiaries. $\S662(a)$.
+As a general rule, income retained by an estate or a complex trust is taxed to the estate or trust, and income distributed to the beneficiaries during the taxable year is taxed to the beneficiaries. §662(a).
 Thus a distribution of current income carries that income out to the beneficiaries, to be taxed to the beneficiaries, and not taxed to the trust or estate.
 If income is retained by an estate or a complex trust, but distributed in a later year, that later distribution has no income tax significance; it is treated as a distribution of income that was already taxed to the trust or estate in the prior year.
 (See below for a different rule for simple trusts.)
-In effect, it is treated as if it were a distributed DNI, then a distribution of principal will carry out that undistributed DNI, since the distribution rules do not require any tracing of a distribution to determine whether it came from income or principal.
+In effect, it is treated as if it were a distribution of principal. §663(a)(3).
+(However, if in that later year the trust or estate has undistributed DNI, then a distribution of principal will carry out that undistributed DNI, since the distribution rules do not require any tracing of a distribution to determine whether it came from income or principal.
 See the tier rules, discussed below.)

-However, 663(b) permits a significant exception to that rule: If an amount is distributed within sixty-five days following the end of the tax year, and if a 663(b) election is made by checking a box on the Form 1041, then the distribution will be treated as if made on the last day of that preceding tax year.
-Reg.
-1.663(b)-1(a)(1).
-For example, if a calendar year trust earns income in 2013, and a distribution of that amount is made within the first sixty-five days of 2014, and the 663(b) election is made, then the distribution can be deducted on the trust's 2013 return, and that amount will then be taxed to the beneficiaries on their 2013 returns.
+However, §663(b) permits a significant exception to that rule: If an amount is distributed within sixty-five days following the end of the tax year, and if a §663(b) election is made by checking a box on the Form 1041, then the distribution will be treated as if made on the last day of that preceding tax year.
+Reg. §1.663(b)-1(a)(1).
+Reg. §1.663(b)-2(a)(1).
+For example, if a calendar year trust earns income in 2013, and a distribution of that amount is made within the first sixty-five days of 2014, and the §663(b) election is made, then the distribution can be deducted on the trust's 2013 return, and that amount will then be taxed to the beneficiaries on their 2013 returns.

-The purpose of this election is to permit a trust or estate to calculate its taxable income in the first sixty-five days of the following tax year, after the trust or estate has received its Forms 1099 and other tax information for the year.
+The purpose of this election is to permit an estate or a complex trust to calculate its taxable income in the first sixty-five days of the following tax year, after the trust or estate has received its Forms 1099 and other tax information for the year.
 The trust or estate can then distribute the exact amount necessary to carry that income out to the beneficiaries.
 Without this election, many fiduciaries would need to make an estimate of the trust or estate income, and then distribute that estimated amount to the beneficiaries prior to December 31, in order to carry the income out to the beneficiaries for that tax year.